bsgao/github-pages-with-jekyll/index.md

-# Welcome to my blog
-Brandon Gao
+My name is Brandon Gao